faraasat/macro-compliance-tracker/README.md

 #### Taskbox Site: https://next-compliance-tracker.vercel.app/

 ### 🕵️‍♂️ Project Details:
 ####  This project is based on primarily on NextJS, TypeScript as well as uses other libraries too.
-In this app, you can Trck your macro consumption!
+In this app, you can Trck your macro consumption and compliance with it!

 ### ⚙ Technical Details:
 #### In this project NextJS, MongoDB and TypeScript is used for the project.